pmbytner/portfolio0/README.md

 ## About me

-I am mathematics major with over 8 year proffesional experience as academic teacher and minor scientific accomplishments.
+I am mathematician with master's degree and over 8 year proffesional experience as academic teacher and minor scientific accomplishments.
 Teaching mainly computer science students on math, informatics and UX.
 Due to natural curiosity I am knowledgable in many fields, having dabbled with chemistry (attending an olympiad) in the middle school and physics in the high school.

 ## My projects